 The City Center has four areas that expats favor: San Lorenzo, Santa Eulalia, La Catedral, and San Miguel.

-Insider Tip: The La Fama district offers the center’s lowest rents and is centrally located near La Catedral and San Lorenzo, but the low rent is for a reason, and even locals prefer not living there.
+Insider Tip: The La Fama district offers the center’s lowest rents and is centrally located near La Catedral and San Lorenzo, but the low rent is for a reason, and even locals prefer not to live there.
 La Fama does have Murcia’s most popular outdoor market, every Thursday, dating back to 1266.

 Santa Eulalia and San Lorenzo are student favorites as they offer reasonable rents, but most apartments are dated.
 These areas cater to the nightlife, as Murcia’s famous party scene, zona de tascas, runs through them.

 San Miguel and La Catedral are essentially different ends of Murcia’s main street.
-San Miguel is its northern part, and La Catedral to its south branching out from Plaza Fuensanta, Murcia’s shopping hub.
+San Miguel is its northern part, and La Catedral to its south, branching out from Plaza Fuensanta, Murcia’s shopping hub.

 If modern and centrally located is what you want, La Catedral is the area, but rents rise accordingly.